Discover 19 everyday foods that are accidentally vegan as well as those specifically designed for a vegan diet.

 - Lecithin: can be made from soybeans, plants, or eggs, so make sure you check your load

 - Casein or whey (milk proteins): sometimes added to bread to give it more protein and shelf life

 - Honey: added as a flavouring to some sweetbreads

 - Sugar: some refined sugar is made with bone char – although this is a very American thing and not prevalent in the UK so you should be ok

 - Milk & cream: check for dairy products in your bread

-- Buttermilk: found in some Irish soda breads and other specialty breads
+- Buttermilk: found in some Irish soda bread and other speciality bread

 Is cereal vegan?

-Again, as with most processed products, it totally depends on the recipe, but a lot of classic cereal brands are accidently vegan.
+Again, as with most processed products, it totally depends on the recipe, but a lot of classic cereal brands are accidentally vegan.

 Just like fruit juice, cereals are often fortified with vitamin D and other nutrients that may be derived from animals, so you must check the labels for those, as well as milk powder, etc.